Frogs and Toads of Hawaii

 There are no native species of frogs or toads in Hawaii but there are a number of invasive species that should be eliminated if found there.

-Here is a few of the invasive species that are found in Hawaii
+Now, here is a few of the invasive species that are found in Hawaii

 The Green and Black Poison Dart Frog (Dendrobates auratus) was introduced in Hawaii to help control non-native insect populations on the island.
 They obtain their poison from their natural habitats so they should not be poisonous on the island.